 SeMPER-Arctic’s work package 5 leader Arjan Wardekker published a review of how resilience is framed in the scientific literature.
 Resilience is a central notion in SeMPER-Arctic, but it is interpreted in different ways.
 Some authors focus on short-term shocks (resilience is about quick recovery to ‘normality’ after disasters), while others emphasize long-term change (resilience is about the ability to adapt and transform, to move with the changes).
 Some focus on systems (resilience is about managing flows and (infra)structures) and others on communities (resilience is about individual and communal capacity-building).
-Framing impacts how resilience is researched, analyzed/monitored in practice, and turned into policy options.
+Framing impacts how resilience is researched, analysed/monitored in practice, and turned into policy options.
 Because people frame resilience in different ways, they are hyper-focused on specific problems, causes, moral dilemmas & trade-offs, and policy options – but also develop blind-spots to others.

 The paper is illustrated using examples from urban and climate resilience but is based on an analysis of wider literature, such as those on disasters, ecology, climate adaptation, and planning.
 These same disciplines are also working on Arctic resilience, so the results will be relevant to the Arctic as well.
 In SeMPER-Arctic, for instance, we’re examining resilience-perspectives from climate science, anthropology, regional planning & development, and economics.
 SeMPER-Arctic will use the framework developed in the paper as a starting point.
-As a next step, we will further tailor and detail it to Arctic resilience and use it to analyze our local interview material in the Greenlandic and Russian case studies.
+As a next step, we will further tailor and detail it to Arctic resilience and use it to analyse our local interview material in the Greenlandic and Russian case studies.
 A comparison between this framework and local and regional narratives could reveal what aspects of resilience might be important in Arctic practice and where the ‘lived realities’ of Arctic resilience might be different from how scientists currently study it.